Monday, 31 January 2011

 “She said she’s never had better sex,” said Andre.
 “She said she’d be keen to fuck again.
 No strings.”

-“She said fuck again,” questioned Rolly.
+“She said fuck again,” questioned Roly.

 “Her exact words,” said Andre.